Bissell Zing Bagless Canister Review

 Pros: Lightweight, inexpensive

-Cons: Struggles with difficult messes, so-so cleaning ability with pet hair, can get clogged
+Cons: So-so with pet hair, can get clogged

 Compare to Similar Products

 $428.63 at Amazon

 |Pros||Lightweight, inexpensive||Great edging, hard surface, and carpet cleaning performances||Great maneuverability, cool features, picks up finer debris, great with hair||Easy maneuverability, strong suction, good on hard floors||Long reach, great handling, superb pet hair performance|

 |Cons||So-so with pet hair, can get clogged||Poor pet hair cleaning, short reach||Poor with larger debris, expensive||Struggles with pet hair, non-adjustable shaft||Expensive, poor edging performance, bulky head|

 |Bottom Line||While being light and easy to handle, this product struggles with more intense cleanup challenges||This little vacuum can pack a punch in performance, cleaning carpets and hard surfaces with ease at an affordable price||Great cleaning performance with additional features that will keep you happy and your house clean||Great maneuverability and cleaning performance makes this a go-to vacuum, especially if you're looking for a bagged model||This vacuum takes many passes to get the work done at a high cost|